 The variation with height of wind speed, temperature, and water vapour content in the atmospheric surface layer (their profiles), depend on surface conditions and thermal stability, as described in section 11.
-There are two main reasons for needing to estimate the value of any of these variables at a height other than that at which it was measured; adjustment to standard reference height (10 m) to relate to other experiments (e.g. comparing $C{D10n}$ and $C{E10n}$ ); and when inter-comparing instruments at different heights and on different platforms.
+There are two main reasons for needing to estimate the value of any of these variables at a height other than that at which it was measured; adjustment to standard reference height (10 m) to relate to other experiments (e.g., comparing $C{D10 n}$ and $C{E10 n}$); and when inter-comparing instruments at different heights and on different platforms.
 The latter is of particular importance in the context of procedures for the SAMOS initiative and this Handbook (see section 8.3).

 Based on the principles of Monin-Obhukov similarity theory, equation (11.7) defines the three profiles, in the familiar "log-linear" form.
-The critical assumption is that the fluxes, or equivalently the M-O scaling parameters (u\, t\, q\), are constant with height within the surface layer.
-In neutral conditions, the logarithmic profiles are specified by their slope (u\ etc.) and intercept on the height axis ( $z_0$ etc.).
-In diabatic conditions the $\Psi(z/L)$ term (also dependent on the fluxes; see equation (11.4)) produces an increasing departure from logarithmic with increasing height and thermal instability (or stability).
-Thus, for a convenient averaging period (e.g. 30 mins or 1 hour), profiles can be constructed when the fluxes and the roughness lengths are known.
+The critical assumption is that the fluxes, or equivalently the M-O scaling parameters (u, t, q), are constant with height within the surface layer.
+In neutral conditions, the logarithmic profiles are specified by their slope (u etc.) and intercept on the height axis (z_0 etc.).
+In diabatic conditions the $\Psi(z/L)$ term [also dependent on the fluxes; see equation (11.4)] produces an increasing departure from logarithmic with increasing height and thermal instability (or stability).
+Thus, for a convenient averaging period (e.g., 30 min or 1 hour), profiles can be constructed when the fluxes and the roughness lengths are known.
 This can be achieved with modern advanced and validated bulk flux algorithms.

-The profiles shown in figure A1 are derived from meteorological data obtained from the IMET instruments aboard R/V Revelle during a 24-hour inter-comparison with the WHOTS mooring 100km north of Hawaii.
-The COARE version 3.0 bulk algorithm was used to calculate the fluxes, roughness lengths and stability-related parameters needed in equation (11.7).
-Their values for this particular one-hour period are given beneath the figure, to acquaint the reader with the typical magnitude and sign of these symbols that feature in the theoretical development.
-A z/L of -0.4 is moderately unstable, but not in the realm of convective conditions.
+The profiles shown in Figure A1 are derived from meteorological data obtained from the IMET instruments aboard R/V Revelle during a 27-hour inter-comparison with the WHOTS mooring 100 km north of Hawaii.
+The COARE Version 3.0 bulk algorithm was used to calculate the fluxes, roughness lengths and stability-related parameters needed in equation (11.7).